My essays about healthy relationships with God, others, & yourself.

 Influence is the Answer!

-In my last two posts, I talked about the false security of relying on parental control as a way to keep our teenage kids safe and well behaved.
+In my last post, I talked about the false security of relying on parental control as a way to keep our teenage kids safe and well behaved.

-Today we’re going to consider a far more important parental pursuit: becoming influential.
+Today we’re going to consider a far more important parental pursuit: PARENTAL INFLUENCE.
 First let’s define it.

 influence